 Prerequisite: ITMG 527.
-(First semester-odd years/3 credits)
+(Second semester/3 credits)

 This course investigates the process of managing a computer-related project.
 It includes scheduling techniques and automated tools such as scheduling packages.
 Focus will be on the team environment conducive to successful project completion.